Sturm Ruger's quarterly profit misfire hits shares

-(Reuters) - Shares of Sturm Ruger & Co Inc (RGR.N) slid as much as 12 percent after the gun maker’s quarterly profit missed Wall Street estimates for the first time in four years due to higher costs aimed at increasing production.
+Feb 26 (Reuters) - Shares of Sturm Ruger & Co Inc slid 12 percent after the gun maker’s quarterly profit missed Wall Street estimates for the first time in four years due to higher costs aimed at increasing production.

 After struggling to meet soaring demand through most of last year, the company spent on boosting capacity by 33 percent at its three factories, including its newest one in Mayordan, North Carolina.